The Leadership Studies building opened in January 2010. The dedication ceremony was held on April 16th, 2010.

 The amphitheater is an ideal space to hold class on a sunny day, or for students to hang out during their free time.

-The main floor is home to Radina’s Coffeehouse & Roastery, the welcome center for guest, and seven classrooms, including Town Hall.
+The main floor is home to Radina’s Coffeehouse & Roastery, the welcome center for guests, and seven classrooms, including Town Hall.

 Radina’s Coffeehouse & Roastery is the perfect setting to host a group study session or grab a quick lunch.